AmrHMorsy/AmrHMorsy.github.io/_pages/services.md

 I offer one-on-one and group tutoring sessions in computer graphics, covering a wide range of topics—from introductory concepts to advanced techniques.
 With three years of experience teaching students from various countries, I have helped learners of all levels improve their understanding and skills in graphics programming.

-My expertise includes developing game engines, simulations, animations, and video games using low-level graphics APIs such as OpenGL, Vulkan, Metal, and DirectX.
+My expertise includes developing game engines, simulations, animations, and video games using low-level graphics APIs such as OpenGL, WebGL, Vulkan, Metal, and Direct3D.

 ### How I Can Help